-Karis Nafte started working with dogs in 1996.
+Happy Dogs founder Karis Nafte has been working with dogs since 1996.
 She loves teaching her human and canine clients on “both end of the leash” to have happy, harmonious relationships whether they have a new puppy or an old dog who needs to learn some new tricks.

+Cathie has been training dogs since 1988 when she got her first Border Collie, Caley.
 Since then she has trained and competed in obedience, agility, dog jumping, working trials and carting competitions and earned Gauteng Provincial colours in 1996 when she and Caley were selected for the provincial team at the South African Working Dogs Invitation Stakes at the Dog of the Year show.

 In recent years she trained her Maltese/Border Collie cross named Monty, and he achieved champion status in carting and dog jumping, as well as being awarded the title of Companion Dog Excellent in working trials competitions.

 Cathie has taught puppy classes and more advanced obedience training for the past 20 years and has passed level 1 & 2 of the Hills Puppy School Instructor courses.
 She assists at Happy Dogs with the Puppy 1 & 2 classes as well as teaches more advanced work in 2 other Companion Dog classes.

 Heather began dog training in 1996 in Johannesburg, with her own dog Thabanchu.
 In 1998, she moved to Knysna and resumed training with Cindy Smailes of K9 Training.

 She participated in advanced obedience and began agility.
 Cindy instilled in her a great love for training with her dogs.
 Heather has been a professional dog trainer and handler with Karis Nafte's Happy Dogs team since 2016 and has been training her own dogs with Karis in both obedience and agility since 2013.